HELAA, brownfield land and self build registers

 The identification of sites in the HELAA should not be seen as an intention to allocate these sites for development, or that planning permission will be granted.

-We have an annual call for sites that we can use to gain intelligence about land availability and assess its suitability for a range of future development and infrastructure needs which can inform plan-making when this resumes.
+We have an annual call for sites which we use to gain intelligence about potential land availability and assess its suitability for future development and infrastructure needs which can inform plan-making.
+This is in line with Paragraph 69 of the NPPF and PPG.
+We last undertook a call for sites in 2023.

 We are interested in receiving submissions for land (including any previously developed land and existing HELAA Sites) that may have the potential for development for: